Art History 400 A (grad 525 A)

 This course examines the development of performance art from its emergence in the mid-20th-century up to the present.
 During that period, performance practices developed simultaneously in numerous different places around the world.
 Performance has been compelling to artists who seek to explore personal and collective identity, to push the boundaries of the relationship between artist and artwork, to ignite political transformation, and to understand what it means to exist in the contemporary world.
 The performances we will analyze range from serious to campy, from lighthearted to harrowing, and from fleeting to long in duration.
 Across this range of work, we will gain an understanding of performance’s intimate connection to artistic innovation in the late 20th and early 21st-centuries.

 Each week will be divided into a “history” session where we look closely at specific historical performance practices, and a “theory” session where we supplement and complicate our understanding of that history through the in-depth analysis of theoretical texts from art history and performance studies.
-For each pair, the “history” session is accompanied by only very light reading, while the “theory” session will require that you prepare through careful reading of complex and sometime dense texts.
-Students will complete focused pieces of writing in which they engage with theoretical texts and with documents of performance art.
-They will be responsible for presenting one reading to the class in a group.
-Regular, vocal class participation is an important component of doing well in the course.
+For each pair, the “history” session is accompanied by light reading, while the “theory” session will require that you prepare through careful reading of longer and sometime dense texts (~40-60 pages per week).
+Students will complete focused pieces of writing in which they engage with theoretical texts and with documents of performance art and will present work to the class.

 - To become familiar with a diverse range of performance art practices from the mid-20th-century to the present, and to analyze how these practices connect to social struggles over identity, belonging, and freedom.